zephyrproject-rtos/zephyr/doc/subsystems/test/sanitycheck.rst

   Architecture of the board
 toolchain:
   The list of supported toolchains that can build this board.
-This should match one of the values used for 'ZEPHYR_GCC_VARIANT' when building on the command line
+This should match one of the values used for 'ZEPHYR_TOOLCHAIN_VARIANT' when building on the command line
 ram:
   Available RAM on the board (specified in KB).
 This is used to match testcase requirements.
 If not specified we default to 128KB.